basilhussain/stm8-utils/README.md

 This is a library for the STM8 microcontroller and [SDCC](http://sdcc.sourceforge.net/) compiler providing an assortment of pseudo-intrinsic functions for bit manipulation, counting, inspection, and calculation.
 All functions have been written in hand-optimised assembly code for the fastest possible execution speed.

-Functions are provided for nibble/byte swapping, population count (i.e. count of 1 bits), counting of trailing/leading zero bits, find-first-set (i.e. index of first 1-bit), bit rotation, parity, and simultaneous division quotient/remainder calculation.
+Functions are provided for nibble/byte swapping, population count (i.e. count of 1 bits), counting of trailing/leading zero bits, find-first-set (i.e. index of first 1-bit), bit rotation, parity, simultaneous division quotient/remainder calculation, and constant-time string comparison.

 In addition to the library functions, a test and benchmark program (in C) is also included that contains reference implementations for each library function, used to verify proper operation of the library functions and to benchmark against.